 From time to time Vodafone may contact you for marketing or servicing reasons.
 Vodafone will never call you and ask for a one-time passcode sent to your mobile or email, to verify you.

-If we send you an email, we will never ask you to click on a link to fill out your security information such as your PIN, password or date of birth or your personally identifiable information such as your address or payment details.
+If we send you an unprompted email, we will never ask you to click on a link to fill out your security information such as your PIN, password or date of birth or your personally identifiable information such as your address or payment details.
 Be mindful of scammers using click-bait or phishing emails to obtain this information.
 However, if you contact us requesting to make a payment, we may send you an email or SMS with a link to complete your payment.
 We will never send you a link to make a payment unless you have first requested assistance.

-If you have received a call, text message or an email that claims to be from Vodafone but you suspect isn’t or could be fraud, or the sender or caller is claiming to be from Vodafone but is asking you to provide security information or personally identifiable information please report it by completing our online form and providing:
+If you’ve received a call, text or email claiming to be from Vodafone but you suspect isn’t or could be fraud, or the sender or caller is claiming to be from Vodafone but is asking you to provide security information or personally identifiable information, please report it by completing our Scam Lodgement Form and providing:

 You can communicate with Vodafone through Social Media such as Twitter and Facebook.
 To ensure you are protecting yourself, please stay vigilant when online and be aware of: